charlescodigos/National-Transfer-Accounts/README.md

 Correa, C.; Gutierrez, C.; Turra, C. Demographic changes and intergenerational reallocations in Brazil, 2003-2018.
 The Journal of the Economics of Ageing. (forthcoming)

-Correa, C; Gutierrez, C.; Turra, C. Educational inequality over the economic life cycle.
+Correa, C; Gutierrez, C.; Turra, C. National transfer accounts by education in Brazil: new estimates for 2018.
 Notas de Población. (forthcoming)